 They began growing hemp in a greenhouse and in fields under a state ag department pilot program.

 Little and others said the fertile soils that make growing corn so productive here is also perfect for hemp, giving the region a leg up on other states.

 “Our focus is creating an ecosystem for farmers, the seed, harvesting, drying,” he said.
 Little is working with area farmers to grow more hemp on contract.

 Jim Zimmerman, with C4Life Inc., a wholesaler for CBD oil and other products, said if the Minnesota hemp industry can get a brand recognition for quality hemp production and products, it can be like Idaho is to potatoes and Washington is to apples.
 He said people pay more and buy more of those apples and potatoes because of the brand recognition.

-Dave Rye, of C4Life, said the Minnetonka-based company, which started just six months ago after more than a year of planning, already has 250 products on the market.
-They’re selling them in smaller stores now but next aim for the likes of Target and other major retailers.
+Dave Rye, of C4Life, said the Minnetonka-based company, which started just six months ago after more than a year of planning, is already selling product in smaller stores now but next aim for the likes of Target and other major retailers.